fradamroyal/fradamroyal_com/content/reflections/2024/night_of_recollection_advent_through_our_lady.md

 Prayer is where the Word begins to transform us.
 It is not just a dialogue but a step toward aligning our hearts with God’s will.

-# Step 4: *Contemplatio* (Contemplation)
+# *Contemplatio* (Contemplation)

 The final step, contemplation, is a gift of grace.
 Unlike the earlier stages, it is not something we achieve through effort.
-The tradition calls it an infused gift, a grace placed directly into the mind and sould by God.
+The tradition calls it an infused gift, a grace placed directly into the mind and soul by God.
 Contemplation is God’s work in the soul—a moment when he draws us into his presence in a profound and transformative way.

 If contemplation occurs, it is unmistakable.
 It is an experience of God’s love and presence that transcends words and thoughts.
 Time seems to stand still, and the soul rests in a deep communion with the divine.
 While contemplation cannot be forced, we can create the conditions for it by approaching prayer with humility and openness.